Springfield, Missouri: Sports

-The Springfield Cardinals, the Double-A affiliate of the St. Louis Cardinals, have played at Hammons Field in downtown Springfield since their inaugural season in 2005 after the team moved from El Paso.
+The Springfield Cardinals, the Double-A affiliate of the St. Louis Cardinals, have played at Route 66 Stadium (formerly Hammons Field) in downtown Springfield since their inaugural season in 2005 after the team moved from El Paso.
 There have been more than 100 Springfield Cardinals who have gone on to play for St. Louis.
 Springfield has had minor league teams dating back to 1905, and this city has hosted various exposition games.

 Springfield Rugby Football Club (SRFC) was established in 1983 and is a well-known rugby club in the Midwestern United States.
 SRFC plays in Division II of the Frontier Region of the Western Conference which runs teams for men, women and youth.

-The PGA sponsored Price Cutter Charity Championship is played at Highland Springs Country Club on the southeast side of Springfield every year.
+The PGA-sponsored Price Cutter Charity Championship is played at Highland Springs Country Club on the southeast side of Springfield every year.
 The event is sponsored by Dr Pepper.
 Since the event started in 1990, more than $14 million has been raised for local children's charities.